My last cartoon asks questions about what is it exactly that couples do twice a week. Get ready to rumble.

 Little boy in the cartoon, don’t worry.
 Soon enough you will be a Smooth Operator, and can talk on your iPhone as loudly as you want, about nothing interesting.

+My first book (chocolate) and my second book (dating) are still available!
 Get to see new cartoons right away by Liking me on Facebook .
 Share anywhere except Instagram and Pinterest, who don’t attribute correctly.

 All Rights Reserved.
 Content including cartoon © Donna Barstow Cartoons 2017.
 Please contact for usage rights and fees for cartoons in any of your projects!